taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 ## Selectors

-In Redux there is the concept of selectors to retrieve derived properties from your state.
+In Redux, there is the concept of selectors to retrieve derived properties from your state.
 A selector is a function that takes the state as argument and returns a substate or derived properties of it.
 It can be that they only return a substate of your global state or that they already preprocess your state to return derived properties.
 The function can take optional arguments to support the selection of the derived properties.

 ### Plain Selectors